 If you want to go down the audio interface route and mix your sessions via your PC or Mac, which is totally fine, then you need something that’ll provide your DAW with high quality audio to record.
 There are a few options that we’d recommend, and we’ve actually covered some of our favourite audio interfaces in a previous blog, but if you’re in need of the best audio interface for podcasting, these are some of your best options.

 We think the Presonus Audiobox iTwo Audio Interface is one of the best audio interfaces for podcasting for a number of reasons; the budget friendly price tag, 2 x Combo XLR/1/4” Jack Inputs and hi resolution/sample rate audio capture, especially.

-This is one of the best audio interfaces for podcasts as it provides Audiophile sound quality with 1-bit DSD and 32-bit PCM playback via the 4 x inputs.
-You also have total control over your sound via the large multi-function knob and recessed illuminated buttons – just select your input on the module by pressing the buttons and you can make edits on the fly.
-You also have 1/4-inch and 1/8-inch jacks for headphones so you can monitor your signal and provide playback for guests.
+This is one of the best audio interfaces for podcasts as it provides Audiophile sound quality at 192 kHz and 24 Bit.
+You also have total control over your sound via the large volume knob and 4 VU-input metres and 1 output metre.
+You also have 6 Inputs and 6 Outputs including 2 x combi jacks for line-level instruments and microphones.
+You even have 2 x jacks for headphones so you can monitor your signal and provide playback for guests.

 If you want to get pretty much everything you need to start crafting a podcast in one go, we recommend going down the complete package route.
 These are some of our favourite podcasting packages.

 1. PRESONUS AUDIOBOX USB 96 STUDIO RECORDING PACKAGE